binfalse/GEMtractor/docs/application-note/README.md

 The GEMtractor is free software and easy to deploy to third party infrastructures, including an increased privacy and speed.

 ## Technical Notes
-* Focus on datensparsamkeit und Datenschutz, documentation
-* no registration
+The GEMtractor is a Django web application, that we developed with privacy, simplicity and speed in mind.
+The interactive front-end is developed using jQuery and designed using W3CSS.
-* in all modern browsers
+Thus, it works in all modern browsers as well as on mobile devices and there is no need for registration.

-* easy to install
+explain workflow
+* read SBML using libsbml
+* filter for entities
+* optionally extract a specific view into the remaining network
-* directed enzyme interactions
+* directed reaction and enzyme interactions
-* libsbml
-* python
-* django
-* jquery
-* w3css
-* docker + nginx
+* export in one of several formats

+specialities
-* enalyzer module can basically be extracted and used individually
+* gemtractor module can basically be extracted and used individually
 * api
-* preserves annotations if possible

 * limitations? model size etc
   * some models do not work, because of incorrect gene associations, biomodels is informed of those we spotted
   * not all GEMs have gene associations... (especially not in biomodels)

+* deployment
+* easy to install

+The GEMtractor has a souvereign test coverage

+* docker + nginx
+* preserves annotations if possible
 * mention caches
 * cite BiGG Biomodels cytoscape.js
 * Compatibility

+As documentation is key to dissemination, the GEMtractor comes with an extensive FAQ, proper Python documentation and example client implementations in different programming languages.

 ![workflow](fig.svg)